Saturday, 14 February 2026

 First, it was given a wash of dilute Humbrol acrylic 113, allowed to dry and then lightly 'stroked' with a Daler Rowney Sketching pencil 'Sanguine Drawing' and the excess rubbed off with the ball of the thumb.

+It is, without doubt, the most infuriating but satisfying kit.
 The floor must be installed as the card side walls warp, a fillet of PVA around the wall/floor joint holds everything in place.
 I like the worn paint around the door handle.

 This bizarre situation is a couple of solutions to keep the roof of office flat whilst the glue sets.
 The kit fights any and all attempts to complete the build.